Lemon9247/Lemon9247/README.md

   Hi, I'm Willow!
 </h2>
 <h4 align="center">
-  Your Friendly Neighbourhood Theoretical Physicist
+  Your Friendly Neighbourhood Witch
 </h4>

-Welcome to my *personal* GitHub page!
-If you don't know me already, I'm a Theoretical & Computational Physicist ^-^ I've recently finished a Master's degree with a heavy focus on gravitational quadrupoles.
-Without going into too much detail, those are the dominant source of gravitational waves and so they're quite important.
-I'm now off doing other sciencey stuff, which you can find elsewhere.
+If you don't know me already, I'm a Theoretical & Computational Physicist in the UK.
+I mainly work in computational materials science (DFT, Monte Carlo etc.).
+I also enjoy tinkering with servers, playing tabletop games, and making things.

-Most of the stuff here is either work from my degree or pet projects.
+Most of the stuff here is pet projects, work stuff can be found elsewhere.
 Feel free to take a look if you're interested!